Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 “He was incredibly talented, but a couple of injuries that he had set him back a little bit,” Swinney said.
 “Willy is one of the best young people we’ve had come through here.
 Just incredibly committed to being the best he can be.
 I’ve never had anybody that’s been more committed to being great.
 He got off to a really good start here and then he obviously had some injuries.”

-Swinney’s talk helped then and it still sticks out to Korn today, but the quarterback’s struggles at Clemson were just beginning.
+Swinney’s talk helped then and it still resonates with Korn today, but the quarterback’s struggles at Clemson were just beginning.

 Vision, reality don't match up

 After receiving a medical redshirt in 2007, Korn again earned the backup job in 2008.
-He barely played early on in the year but was named Clemson’s starter for the seventh game of the season against Georgia Tech, Swinney’s first game as the interim head coach after the departure of Tommy Bowden.
+He barely played early in the year but was named Clemson’s starter for the seventh game of the season, against Georgia Tech, Swinney’s first game as the interim head coach after the departure of Tommy Bowden.

 Korn suffered another shoulder injury that day, this time a torn labrum.
 He considers the moments that followed the injury on Oct.
 18, 2008, the low point of his football career.

 “I came off to the sideline.
 I knew something was messed up, and I tried to throw,” Korn said.
 “My arm felt like it was disconnected or something.
-Really after that injury it really took my arm a long time to get back to throwing the same way.”
+Really, after that injury, it really took my arm a long time to get back to throwing the same way.”

 Korn waited until halfway through his sophomore season to be named Clemson’s starting quarterback, fulfilling a lifelong dream, and he didn’t make it through the second quarter of the game.
 In his only career start, he was 4-of-6 passing for 28 yards and one interception.